Courses and Workshops

 These courses and workshops are offered throughout the year and are led by faculty from across campus or by members of the GMCTL team.

 Work towards completing the Graduate Professional Skills Certificate while completing your graduate degree or working as a post-doctoral fellow.

-GSR 984: Thinking Critically
+GPS 984: Thinking Critically

 Mitacs and other learning opportunities